TeresaCoimbra/vcs/readme.md

 More information.

-The cat is under the sink.
+The black cat is under the sink eating your ham.